 10 Things To Do That Won't Take You Away From Norfolk

-Whether you're looking for things to do or planning a trip to Norfolk, the city promises a memorable experience that will make you never want to leave.
+Whether one is searching for things to do or one busy preparing for a trip to Norfolk, the city alone promises incredible memories that would make one never want to leave.

 1. Explore the Norfolk Broads